akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 e2 and e3 are concurrent, i.e. they don't have a causal relation: DC1 sees them in the order "e1, e3, e2", while DC2 sees them as "e1, e2, e3".

-A third data center may also see the events as either "e1, e3, e2" or as "e1, e2, e3".
+A third replica may also see the events as either "e1, e3, e2" or as "e1, e2, e3".

 ### Concurrent updates